The powers that be are waging a war on your wealth.

 Born in the casino, it’s easy to think “the game” is all life offers.

 Every time they print money, we should revolt.

 Except they do it to us in broad daylight, whenever they please.

 When they print new money, whoever gets to spend that new money first is at an advantage.
 Essentially, their dollars begin circulation at the same value as all other dollars.
 But as soon as they enter the total supply, all other dollars lose value.

-They do you dirty every time they print money and hand it over to the bank or airlines as a “bail out.”
+They do you dirty every time they print money and hand it over to the banks or airlines as a “bailout.”
 And even when they send you that stimulus check, they fund government entities and corporations first [fact-check].

 It’s all robbery.